 30-Second Decision Check

-• Does your state or employer require one specifically? → Take that one.
+- Does your state board require one exam?
+Take that one.

 Conclusion